-An ExTR is prepared and issued by an ExTL but must be endorsed by an ExCB, associated with the ExTL, recording the product design assessment, examination, assessment and testing work carried out in order to verify the conformity of Ex equipment with the requirements of the stated standards.
+An ExTR is prepared by an ExTL recording the product design assessment, examination, assessment and testing work carried out in order to verify the conformity of Ex equipment with the requirements of the stated standards.
+Once the report has been endorsed by an ExCB associated with the ExTL it is issued by the ExCB.

 The ExMC shall develop and maintain standard ExTR blank forms for all standards used in the IECEx Certified Equipment Scheme.
 An allocated part of the front cover sheet of the ExTR or a separate sheet may be used by the ExCB for endorsing the ExTR.

 Description of equipment